-This collection of Easter bread recipes are a tradition many families look forward to each spring.
+This collection of Easter bread recipes is filled with breads families look forward to baking each spring.

 Whether it’s a braided loaf, a wreath filled with eggs, or a simple sweet bread for brunch, each recipe carries its own meaning and works just as well for Easter brunch as it does with the main holiday meal.